alexandre-touret/alexandre-touret.github.io/content/posts/agent-distributed-tracing-docker-container-java.en.md

 ![c4 context diagram](/assets/images/2023/10/architecture_system.svg )
 {{</ style >}}

-Now, if we dive into the "Wonderful System", we can see the Java application and the agent:
+Now, if we dive into the _"Wonderful System"_, we can see the _Wonderful Java application_ and the agent:

 {{< style "text-align:center" >}}
 ![c4 context diagram](/assets/images/2023/10/architecture_container.svg )